Today – 5 Quick and Easy Apple Recipes for Kids

 - 100g caster sugar

 This is such an easy one for the kids to get stuck into.
-Preheat the oven to 170°c and put the chopped apples into an oven proof dish, sprinkling over the brown sugar and cinnamon.
+Firstly, preheat the oven to 170°c and put the chopped apples into an oven proof dish, sprinkling over the brown sugar and cinnamon.
 Put the rest of the ingredients into a bowl and rub together with your fingertips.
 Spread over the apples and press down to firm then cook for 30 minutes.

 You can do so much to personalise a crumble.
 I like to add chopped nuts to the topping like walnuts in the case of this one above (or almonds or hazelnuts) or sometimes sultanas soaked in warm orange juice to the apple layer.